malikasen/flashcards/README.md

 - Users should be able to choose to display flashcard front or back first
 - Add a multiple choice quiz option for learning new words with scoring functionality
 - Users should be able to create folders and arrange cards into folders
+- Expand dictionary functionality to search for word translations into other languages, listen to pronounciations and see examples of using words in sentences